pandas-dev/pandas-governance/governance.md

 The pandas Project (The Project) is an open source software project affiliated with the 501c3 NumFocus Foundation.
-The goal of The Project is to develop open source software and deploy open and public websites and services for reproducible, exploratory and interactive computing.
+The goal of The Project is to develop open source software for data ingest, data preparation, data analysis, and data visualization for the Python programming language.
 The Software developed by The Project is released under the BSD (or similar) open source license, developed openly and hosted in public GitHub repositories under the [PyData GitHub organization](https://github.com/pydata).
 Examples of Project Software